oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 * All previous labs have been successfully completed.

-## Task 1 : Collect source database details
+## Task 1 : Collect Source Database Details

 **1. Login to the source database system using the Public IP.**